italiangrid/voms-clients/README.md

 the AC.
 Note that the validity of the AC can only be "proposed" by voms-proxy-init, as the AC validity is set by the VOMS server and its maximum value is limited by local VOMS server configuration (typically the maximum value is 24 hours).

-More information can be found in the `voms-proxy-init` man page
+More information can be found in the `voms-proxy-init` man page.

 ### Displayng information embedded in a VOMS proxy certificate